Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ### User Stories

-i wrote user stories to get a better idea of what a user would stand to gain from using my site. using the issue feature i was able to check them off as i developed them, here is my full list of user stories
+I wrote user stories to get a better idea of what a user would stand to gain from using my site. using the issue feature i was able to check them off as i developed them, here is my full list of user stories

 ![User Stories](assets/UserStories.png)